ile/derby-ui-modal/README.md

       console.log 'modal destroyed with action ' + passed.action
 ```

-`actoin.passed` is a parameter that can be set in a template:
+`action.passed` is a parameter that can be set in a template:

 ```html
 <ui2:modal name="my_dialog">